3 Google Display Ad Examples to Help Shape Your Ad Campaigns

 - The CTA stands out.
 The CTA for this ad is very obvious.
 It stands out on the page compared to the green and black text, which draws people to take action.

 - It has strong selling points.
 Fidelity chose to focus on important selling points and highlight them in the ad.
-This makes it an effective ad that entices people to take advantage of the offer.
+This makes it an effective visual display that entices people to take advantage of the offer.

-Fidelity’s Google Display ad is an example that you can learn from and take tips.
+Fidelity’s Google Display ad is an example that you can learn and take helpful tips from.

 6 common Google Display Ad mistakes to avoid

-When you’re creating your own Google Display ads, it’s important to know what to avoid when creating your ad.
+When you’re creating your own Google Display ads, it’s important to know what not to do.
 Let’s take a look at six mistakes to avoid when creating your Google Display ads.

 1. Boring ad design

 Many companies make the mistake of making their ads too plain.
-If you want to engage and interest your audience, you need to add design to your Google Display ads.
+If you want to engage and interest your audience, you need to add a compelling design to your Google Display ads.

 This doesn’t mean your design has to be outlandish or over the top.
 You want a design that looks clean and modern, but it shouldn’t be too one-note.